temporalio/documentation/docs/java-starting-workflow-executions.md

     FileProcessingWorkflow workflow = workflowClient.newWorkflowStub(FileProcessingWorkflow.class);
 ```

 There are two ways to start workflow execution: asynchronously and synchronously.

 Asynchronous start initiates a workflow execution and immediately returns to the caller.
-This is the most common way to start workflows in production code.
-Synchronous invocation starts a workflow
+This is the most common way to start workflows in production.

-and then waits for its completion.
-If the process that started the workflow crashes or stops waiting, the workflow continues executing.
+Synchronous invocation starts a workflow and then waits for its completion.
+The started workflow will not rely on the invocation process and will continue executing even if the process crashed or was stopped.
-Because workflows are potentially long running, and crashes of clients happen, this is not very commonly found in production use.

 Asynchronous start:
 ```java